Class AbstractCompilerMojo

 @Parameter(property="maven.compiler.debuglevel") protected String debuglevel

-Keyword list to be appended to the -g command-line switch.
-Legal values are a comma-separated list of the following keywords: lines, vars, source and all.
-If debug level is not specified, then the -g option will not by added, which means that the default debugging information will be generated (typically lines and source but not vars).
-If debug is turned off, this attribute will be ignored.
+If debug level is not specified, then the -g option will not be added, which means that the default debugging information will be generated (typically lines and source but not vars).

 Since: